maickrau/AsmToProtein/README.md

 The format of the table is a table separated file.
 Each row is a single haplotype, so each sample will have two rows.
 There are three (optionally four) columns:
-- column "Sample": Name of sample.
+- `Sample`: Name of sample.
-- column "Haplotype": Sample haplotype in this row.
+- `Haplotype`: Sample haplotype in this row.
 Must be one of 1, 2, mat or pat.
-- column "Assembly": Path to a fasta/fastq file of this haplotype.
+- `Assembly`: Path to a fasta/fastq file of this haplotype.
-- column "Annotation": This is optional and the column can be left out, and can be left blank for any row.
+- `Annotation`: This is optional and the column can be left out, and can be left blank for any row.
 Path to a lifted over annotation file for this haplotype.
 If this is present, then the given file is used as the annotation, otherwise IsoformCheck will run liftover for the haplotype.

 If you are running a large number of samples, it's faster to first run the `liftover` command separately for each haplotype and then include the lifted over annotation files in the sample table.
 This lets you run the liftover in parallel.